ben-j-st/Stream-Finder/README.md

 ## Description

-A React based app to search for movies or tv shows and the specific streaming platforms that they are available on
+MERN Stack application to allow users to search for through the various API's to check if that particular movie is availble on any of the Streaming Services API's that i was able to access.
+Check out the Links below for a better idea of this application

 ## Links

 <a href="https://github.com/ben-j-st/Stream-Finder">React Profile</a>